 More details on Submitting Expenses.

-Expenses are paid out weekly, on Thursdays.
+Expenses are paid out biweekly, on Mondays and Thursdays.

 Anyone can file an expense to any Collective.
 To be paid, it must be approved by one of the Core Contributors of that Collective.

 Please ensure your expense meets the expense policy of the Collective, which appears on the 'submit expense' form.
 If you modify an expense, it will have to be approved again.
 Once paid, it cannot be modified.